article banner

 import kotlinx.coroutines.* //sampleStart suspend fun main(): Unit = coroutineScope { val job = Job() launch(job) { repeat(1000) { num -> Thread.sleep(200) ensureActive() println("Printing $num") } } delay(1100) job.cancelAndJoin() println("Cancelled successfully") } // Printing 0 // Printing 1 // Printing 2 // Printing 3 // Printing 4 // Cancelled successfully //sampleEnd

-The result of ensureActive() and yield() seem similar, but they are very different.
-The function ensureActive() needs to be called on a CoroutineScope (or CoroutineContext, or Job).
-All it does is throw an exception if the job is no longer active.
-It is lighter.
-The function yield is a regular top-level suspension function.
-It does not need any scope, so it can be used in regular suspending functions.
-Since it does suspension and resuming, it causes redispatching, what means that if there is a queue to dispatcher, this coroutine will return thread and stand in queue.
-That is considered positive when our operations are demanding for threads, as it prevents other coroutines' starvation. yield should be used in suspending functions that make multiple CPU intensive or blocking operations.
+The result of ensureActive() and yield() seem similar but are actually very different.
+The ensureActive() function needs to be called on a CoroutineScope (or CoroutineContext, or Job).
+All it does is throw an exception if the job is no longer active. ensureActive() is lighter than yield().
+The yield function is a regular top-level suspension function that does not need any scope, so it can be used in regular suspending functions.
+Since it does suspension and resuming, it causes redispatching, which means that if there is a queue to the dispatcher, this coroutine will return the thread and wait in the queue.
+This is considered positive when our operations are demanding threads as it prevents other coroutines being starved. yield should be used in suspending functions that make multiple CPU-intensive or blocking operations.

 CancellationException does not propagate to its parent

-All exceptions that extend CancellationException are treated in a special way.
-They only cause cancellation of the current coroutine.
+All exceptions that extend CancellationException are treated in a special way: they only cause cancellation of the current coroutine.
 CancellationException is an open class, so it can be extended by our own classes or objects.

 import kotlinx.coroutines.* class MyNonPropagatingException : CancellationException() suspend fun main(): Unit = coroutineScope { launch { // 1 launch { // 2 delay(2000) println("Will not be printed") } delay(1000) throw MyNonPropagatingException() // 3 } launch { // 4 delay(2000) println("Will be printed") } } // (2 sec) // Will be printed